-Because test results from one species don’t always apply perfectly to others, the theory that animals are good test subjects has recently come under scientific criticism.
+Because test results from one species don’t always apply perfectly to others (i.e., rats to rabbits to humans), the theory that animals are good test subjects has recently come under scientific criticism.
 In addition, many consumers have raised serious concerns about the ethics of using animals to test product safety, especially for cosmetics.
-Yet for a variety of reasons, scientists in government and industry continue to make widespread use of laboratory animal tests in an effort to minimize harm to the consumer.
+Yet for a variety of reasons, scientists in government and industry continue to use animal tests, despite the fact that, with some exceptions, they are not required by a federal agency.

 Reasons for the decline in animal testing